 Released in 1975, "Rouge no Dengon" is a masterpiece representing the early career of Yumi Arai (now known as Yumi Matsutoya) and is one of the songs that colored the dawn of Japanese City Pop.
 Set to a light, American oldies-style sound, the song depicts a self-reliant yet charming woman who hops on a train to give her cheating lover a "punishment" he won't forget.

 There is a fascinating episode behind this song that reflects the energy of the music scene at the time.
-In 1974, the year before its release, Yumi was touring Japan with the immensely popular rock band "CAROL."
-It is said that she hit it off with the leader, Eikichi Yazawa, and wrote this vivid story based on a casual complaint she heard from him about having a massive fight with his wife.
+In 1974, the year before its release, Yumi accompanied the tour of the immensely popular rock band "CAROL."
+The excitement she felt traveling with these hard-boiled rock-and-roll musicians and her interactions with the members, including leader Eikichi Yazawa, surely served as a great inspiration.
+It is still legendary told that this vivid and dynamic story was conceived from those energetic days with her musical peers.
 Furthermore, in 1989, the song was featured as the opening theme for the Studio Ghibli film Kiki's Delivery Service.
 It synchronized perfectly with the scene of the protagonist Kiki flying off to a new town, cementing its status as a beloved national song across generations.

 1. あのひとのママに会うために 今ひとり 列車に乗ったの